ctrlnot/Pacman/README.md

 # Pacman
-Pacman classic game recreated using p5js framework.
+Pacman classic game recreated using javascript and html5 canvas with p5js framework.